sf105/sttp-book/chapters/testing-techniques/structural-testing.md

 The idea of MC/DC is to simply exercise each condition in a way that it can, independently of the other conditions, affect the outcome of the entire decision.
 This might sound a bit complicated, but the example will clarify it.
-And interestingly, if our conditions have only a binary outcome, which is our case here, as conditions either return true or false, the number of tests we will need for that is always "only" `N+1`, where `N` is the number of conditions in the program.
+And interestingly, if our conditions have only a binary outcome, which is our case here, as conditions either return true or false, the number of tests we will need for that is always "only" $$N+1$$, where $$N$$ is the number of conditions in the program.
 $$N+1$$ is definitely smaller than $$N^2$$!

 Again, to devise a test suite that achieves 100% MC/DC coverage, we should select $$N+1$$ combinations of inputs where all the conditions